Saint Margaret of Scotland

 Saint Margaret of Scotland (Naomh Maighréad; Saunt Marget, c.
-1045 – 16 November 1093), also known as Margaret of Wessex, was an English princess and a Scottish queen.
+1045 – 16 November 1093), also known as Margaret of Wessex, was Queen of Alba from 1070 to 1093 as the wife of King Malcolm III.
 Margaret was sometimes called "The Pearl of Scotland".
-Born in the Kingdom of Hungary to the expatriate English prince Edward the Exile, Margaret and her family returned to England in 1057.
-Following the death of King Harold II at the Battle of Hastings in 1066, her brother Edgar Ætheling was elected as King of England but never crowned.
-After she and her family fled north, Margaret married Malcolm III of Scotland by the end of 1070.
+She was a member of the House of Wessex and was born in the Kingdom of Hungary to the expatriate English prince Edward the Exile.
+She and her family returned to England in 1057.
+Following the death of Harold Godwinson at the Battle of Hastings in 1066, her brother Edgar Ætheling was elected King of England but never crowned.
+After the family fled north, Margaret married Malcolm III of Scotland by the end of 1070.

-Margaret was a very pious Christian, and among many charitable works she established a ferry across the Firth of Forth in Scotland for pilgrims travelling to St Andrews in Fife, which gave the towns of South Queensferry and North Queensferry their names.
-Margaret was the mother of three kings of Scotland, or four, if Edmund of Scotland (who ruled with his uncle, Donald III) is counted, and of a queen consort of England.
-According to the Vita S. Margaritae (Scotorum) Reginae (Life of St. Margaret, Queen (of the Scots)), attributed to Turgot of Durham, Margaret died at Edinburgh Castle in Edinburgh, Scotland in 1093, merely days after receiving the news of her husband's death in battle.
+Margaret was a pious Christian, and among many charitable works she established a ferry across the Firth of Forth in Scotland for pilgrims travelling to St Andrews in Fife, which gave the towns of South Queensferry and North Queensferry their names.
+Margaret was the mother of three kings of Scotland, or four, if Edmund of Scotland (who ruled with his uncle, Donald III) is counted, and of Matilda of Scotland, queen consort of England.
+According to the Vita S. Margaritae (Scotorum) Reginae (Life of St Margaret, Queen (of the Scots)), attributed to Turgot of Durham, Margaret died at Edinburgh Castle in 1093, days after receiving the news of her husband and son's deaths in battle.

-In 1250, Pope Innocent IV canonised her, and her remains were reinterred in a shrine in Dunfermline Abbey in Fife, Scotland.
+In 1250, Pope Innocent IV canonised Margaret, and her remains were reinterred in a shrine in Dunfermline Abbey in Fife.
 Her relics were dispersed after the Scottish Reformation and subsequently lost.
 Mary, Queen of Scots, at one time owned her head, which was subsequently preserved by Jesuits in the Scots College, Douai, France, from where it was lost during the French Revolution.

 Early life

 Margaret was the daughter of the English prince Edward the Exile and his wife Agatha, and also the granddaughter of Edmund Ironside, King of England.
-After the death of Ironside in 1016, Canute sent the infant Edward and his brother to the court of the Swedish king, Olof Skötkonung, and they eventually made their way to Kiev.
-As an adult, he travelled to Hungary, where in 1046 he supported the successful bid of King Andrew I for the Hungarian crown.
-The provenance of Margaret's mother, Agatha, is disputed, but Margaret was born in Hungary about 1045.
-Her brother Edgar the Ætheling and sister Cristina were also born in Hungary around this time.
+After the death of Ironside in 1016, Canute sent the infant Edward and his brother to the court of the Swedish king, Olof Skötkonung, and they eventually made their way to Kievan Rus'.
+The provenance of Margaret's mother, Agatha, is disputed.

+As an adult, Edward travelled to Hungary.
+In 1046 he supported the successful bid of King Andrew I for the Hungarian crown.
+Margaret was born in Hungary about 1045.
+Her brother Edgar Ætheling and sister Cristina were also born in Hungary around this time.
 Margaret grew up in a very religious environment in the Hungarian court.